Bamberg - 6 attractions in my favorite city in Bavaria - Germany

 How do I get to Bamberg?

 Bamberg is located in Bavaria in southeastern Germany.
-The nearest large city with direct flights is Frankfurt, 20 miles west of Bamberg.
+The nearest large city with direct flights is Frankfurt, 20 Swedish miles west of Bamberg.

 Read more about Bamberg at Bambergland.